Nick Mears: Colorado Rockies

 On December 23, 2022, Mears was claimed off waivers by the Texas Rangers.
 Four days later, Mears was designated for assignment to make room for free-agent signing Nathan Eovaldi.

 On January 6, 2023, Mears was claimed off waivers by the Colorado Rockies.
 He was optioned to the Triple-A Albuquerque Isotopes to begin the season.
 In 16 games for the Rockies, Mears posted a 3.72 ERA with 21 strikeouts.

 Mears made 41 appearances out of the bullpen for Colorado in 2024, registering a 5.56 ERA with 57 strikeouts across 45 1/3 innings pitched.

 Milwaukee Brewers

 On July 27, 2024, Mears was traded to the Milwaukee Brewers in exchange for Bradley Blalock and Yujanyer Herrera.
 In 13 appearances down the stretch for Milwaukee, he struggled to an 0-1 record and 7.30 ERA with 18 strikeouts across 12 1/3 innings pitched.

+Mears made 63 appearances out of the bullpen for the Brewers in 2025, compiling a 5-3 record and 3.49 ERA with 46 strikeouts and one save across 56 1/3 innings pitched.

+Kansas City Royals

+On December 14, 2025, Mears and Isaac Collins were traded to the Kansas City Royals in exchange for Ángel Zerpa.
+On May 29, 2026, Mears was placed on the injured list due to a right shoulder impingement.
+He was transferred to the 60-day injured list on July 14.